jethrokuan/braindump/content/posts/pgm.md

 The global Markov property implies the local and pairwise Markov properties.
 If \\(p(x) > 0\\) for all \\(x\\), then the pairwise Markov property implies the global Markov property.
-This result allows us to use pairwise CI statements to construct a graph from which global CI statements can be extracted.
+This result allows us to use pairwise CI statements to construct a graph from which global statements can be extracted.